khakinen/Mars-Mission/README.md

   * Rover1 will get into the Square(2,3) at the moment they left (max in 1 sec)

 * If a rover has completed its mission or fell in await-rescue case, it just waits there which means that, that grid square will be blocked forever.
 This case could be seen in the console logs.

+* Funny story about the mission of Mars:
+  * Missions are being started with missionstarter.
+  * Factories create relevant objects.
+  * RoverDrivers drive the rovers.
+  * RoverDrivers ask help TrafficPolice  to avoid colliding when they need to move.
+  * So traffic police is responsible for keeping the rovers alive.
+  * All rovers move and turn concurrently right after the mission starts.
+  * Logger always gives spoilers for the every action that happens in the Mars